AnoushkaBhadra/ml-auction-prediction-model/README.md

 # Auction Price Prediction System

 This project predicts auction prices for LPG cylinders and valves using machine learning models trained on historical auction and market data.
-It includes data preprocessing, feature engineering, model training, inference APIs, and reporting utilities.
+It includes:

+- Data preprocessing and feature engineering
+- Model training and quantile-based inference
+- FastAPI endpoints for real-time prediction
+- Reporting utilities and simulation notebooks

+## Project Structure

 ### Project Structure
 ```